We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Best practices for numbering desks in booking systems

-Pre-COVID-19 and hybrid working, the need for a desk numbering system to identify desks was of minimal importance, as individuals would typically sit at the same desk every day.
+Before COVID-19 and hybrid working, the need for a desk numbering system to identify desks was of minimal importance, as individuals would usually sit at the same desk every day.

 Now, as office spaces are being re-modelled and, in many cases, reduced, to suit a hybrid working model, it’s likely that people will need to pre-book a desk to ensure there’s enough room for their visit.